igordejanovic/parglare/docs/lr_parsing.md

 - you need more than one lookahead to disambiguate,
 - your language is inherently ambiguous.

-If you end up in one of these situations you should use GLR parsing, which will fork the parser at each state which has multiple paths, and explore all possibilities.
+If you end up in one of these situations you must use GLR parsing, which will fork the parser at each state which has multiple paths, and explore all possibilities.